 - Restaurant.com: Tens of thousands of eateries nationwide offer deeply discounted gift certificates through this website.
 For instance, you may be able to buy a gift certificate that is worth $25 for only $10.
 Many of these offers have minimum purchase requirements — for instance, you may have to spend $15 to use a $10 certificate — but they still represent significant overall savings.

 - ShermansTravel: You can shop by the best deals, destination or interests.
 They also have special packages for cruises, families and those looking for luxury.
 Whether you want to go to an all-inclusive resort in the Caribbean or spend a week exploring Vietnam, ShermansTravel has options for various budgets and travel styles.
 Best of all, they take care of all the logistics so you only have to pack your bags.
-For some of latest offerings, check out our travel deals from ShermansTravel.
+For some of latest offerings, check out our offers for cruises, flights and more on ShermansTravel.

 Did your favorite travel tool make the list?
 Tell us how you save money on vacation in the comments below or on our Facebook page.